JmSMI/docs/src/getting-started.rst

       .. note::
-         macOS 10.15 (Catalina) introduced some complications for running ActivityWatch, see :issue:`334`.
+         macOS 10.15 (Catalina) introduced some complications for running ActivityWatch, see :issue:`334`. macOS 10.14 (Mojave) if you experience repeated requests to allow System Events control you may need to launch the application directly from ActivityWatch\Contents\MacOS\aq-qt

       Download the ``.dmg`` for the `latest release from GitHub <https://github.com/ActivityWatch/activitywatch/releases>`_ and drag the ``.app`` to your Applications folder as usual, then add it to your autostart applications.